JacobHolt/Leaderboard_master/README.md

 # Leaderboard

-The leaderboard is an interactive scoreboard that displays scores of either individual assigments or totals for all students in a specified course.
-Below is a screenshot of what to expect when using the leaderboard.
+The leaderboard is an interactive scoreboard that has the capability to display scores of either individual assigments or totals for all students in a specified course. <br>

+Here is a screenshot of what the leaderboard looks like.

 ![](https://i.imgur.com/wDxun8o.png)